Angel and the Badman: Plot

 Quirt and Randy steal the herd from the original rustlers.
 They then celebrate with showgirls Lila Neal and Christine Taylor.
 After a bar fight, Lila teases Quirt about his Bible, who gets angry and rides back to the Worth farm.
 Penny is pleased, but when McClintock arrives to question Quirt about the rustling, Quirt says that Lila can provide him with an alibi.
 Penny is hurt because she heard Quirt talk about Lila in his delirium, and thinks that Quirt prefers Lila.
 Quirt kisses her to show who he really prefers.

-McClintock warns Quirt that he is the wrong man for Penny, but Quirt proposes to her, anyway.
+McClintock warns Quirt that he is the wrong man for Penny, but Quirt proposes to her anyway.
 Instead of replying, Penny takes Quirt to pick blackberries.
-When Penny asks how he came by his name, he says that Walt Ennis found and raised him, and that later Ennis was murdered in a saloon brawl.
+When Penny asks how he came by his name, he says that Walt Ennis found and raised him and that later Ennis was murdered in a saloon brawl.
 On their way home, they are ambushed and chased by Laredo and Hondo.
 Their wagon plunges over a cliff into the river.
 Penny develops a fever, and when the doctor tells Quirt no hope remains for her, he straps on his pistol and rides into town.
 After Quirt leaves, Penny's fever suddenly breaks.

 In town, Quirt sends Bradley to tell Laredo and Hondo that he is waiting for them in the street.
 The Worths arrive and Penny convinces Quirt to surrender his gun to her.
 As Laredo and Hondo draw their guns, McClintock shoots them both.
-Quirt, swearing off his former life of violence to McClintock, rides off in the wagon with Penny.
+Quirt, swearing off his former life of violence to McClintock, rides off in the wagon with Penny to become a farmer.
 McClintock picks up Quirt's discarded weapon and Bradley comments that Quirt may need it, but McClintock says, "Only a man who carries a gun ever needs one."